DandyLyons/PlusNightMode/README.md

 We can only apply night mode to views within the SwiftUI View hierarchy.
 This does not include system views such as the status bar at the top of the screen.

 Certain SwiftUI Views cannot be styled or overlayed.
 For example, when a user taps a SwiftUI `Menu`.
+If you find an edge case or a workaround please open an Issue so that I can add it to this list of known limitations.

 <img src="https://raw.githubusercontent.com/DandyLyons/PlusNightMode/main/README/Non-Night%20Mode%20Menu.jpeg"  width="200" >